OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2016-07-07-hiking-fish-river-canyon.md

 ![Hiking Start](/public/images/posts/fish_river_canyon_2016/hiking_start.jpg)

 On our first day we made our final stop for the day after around 8km (rather than walking an additional 2 km to the next appropriate camping area).
-The second night was far better than the first, as me and my girlfriend carved out a more elaborate beds in the soft sand beneath our sleeping mats.
+The second night was far better than the first, as Sam and I carved out a more elaborate beds in the soft sand beneath our sleeping mats.
 In addition, there was basically no wind.
 We still had to contend with the moon, but I was getting used to sleeping with a pulled down beanie so it wasn't too inconvenient (although for the duration if the hike I tended to wake up several times each night).

 ![Hiking Tuesday](/public/images/posts/fish_river_canyon_2016/hiking_tuesday.jpg)